-Criteria Excellent (5 points) Very Good (3 points) Good/Poor (1 point) Preparation Exceptional effort into the Very good preparation and Minimal preparation.
-Work preparation and design. design. appears to have been completed at the last minute or no plan in place Visual Aids Slides were very well done and Slides were clear and helpful.
-Slides were very wordy or added greatly to the incomplete and were not presentation. particularly helpful.
-Organization Presentation was logical and Presentation had a clear Presentation was poorly very well organized. introduction, body and organized and lacked clarity. conclusion but needs to more organized.
-Articulation Excellent and clear verbal Explained ideas well.
-Ideas were stated, but lacked articulation of all points. clarity.
-Expertise Hypothesis and purpose of study Hypothesis and purpose of Hypothesis and purpose of were very well presented and study were presented clearly study unclear and lacked supported by several sources. and supported by a few references.
-Average/below Excellent knowledge of topic sources.
-Good knowledge of average knowledge of topic was demonstrated. topic.
-Grammar and Proper grammar and English Proper grammar and English Numerous incorrect uses of language use was used on slides and in speech was used on slides and in grammar and English occurred throughout presentation.
-No use speech through most of on slides and/or in speech. of slang. presentation.
-No or minimal Slang was used on occasion or use of slang. frequently during presentation Time Presentation was finished within Presentation went under/over Presentation was under/over Management allotted time. time limit by 1-3 minutes time limit by more than 3 To a dh a ala Durante in company to damarian Durante and a second state minutes.
-Feedback Incorporation (if Presenter incorporated previous Presenter made some attempt Presenter did not fix large - feedback and solved problems discussed. but left significant gaps. problems indicated previously and our in need of immediate applicable) discussed. attention.
+Criteria Excellent (5 points) Very Good (3 points) Good/Poor (1 point) Preparation Exceptional effort into the preparation and design.
+Very good preparation and design.
+Minimal preparation.
+Work appears to have been completed at the last minute or no plan in place Visual Aids Slides were very well done and added greatly to the presentation.
+Slides were clear and helpful.
+Slides were very wordy or incomplete and were not particularly helpful.
+Organization Presentation was logical and very well organized.
+Presentation had a clear introduction, body and conclusion but needs to more organized.
+Presentation was poorly organized and lacked clarity.
+Articulation Excellent and clear verbal articulation of all points.
+Explained ideas well.
+Ideas were stated, but lacked clarity.
+Expertise Hypothesis and purpose of study were very well presented and supported by several sources.
+Excellent knowledge of topic was demonstrated.
+Hypothesis and purpose of study were presented clearly and supported by a few sources.
+Good knowledge of topic.
+Hypothesis and purpose of study unclear and lacked references.
+Average/below average knowledge of topic Grammar and language use Proper grammar and English was used on slides and in speech throughout presentation.
+No use of slang.
+Proper grammar and English was used on slides and in speech through most of presentation.
+No or minimal use of slang.
+Numerous incorrect uses of grammar and English occurred on slides and/or in speech.
+Slang was used on occasion or frequently during presentation Time Management Presentation was finished within allotted time.
+Presentation went under/over time limit by 1-3 minutes Presentation was under/over time limit by more than 3 minutes.
+Feedback Incorporation (if applicable) Presenter incorporated previous feedback and solved problems discussed.
+Presenter made some attempt but left significant gaps.
+Presenter did not fix large problems indicated previously and our in need of immediate attention.
 Overall Quality Overall outstanding quality.
-A Covered all the main points Needed more effort in powerful and memorable and it was generally well preparation of the presentation presentation. delivered. to increase overall quality.
-Attire/ Presenter was appropriately Dress was acceptable, and Dress and behavior needs to be Professionalism dressed and maintained adequate professionalism. more professional. excellent professionalism.
+A powerful and memorable presentation.
+Covered all the main points and it was generally well delivered.
+Needed more effort in preparation of the presentation to increase overall quality.
+Attire/ Professionalism Presenter was appropriately dressed and maintained excellent professionalism.
+Dress was acceptable, and adequate professionalism.
+Dress and behavior needs to be more professional.